Trusted to care in Stansted, Essex

 Every colleague at Mountfitchet House is passionate about delivering outstanding care to residents.
 Each of us understands how we can make a difference to a person's life, simply by sharing a job, giving them a smile or helping them to do a task independently.
 Find out more about our fantastic colleagues here.

-Outside of work I enjoy spending time with my fiancée and our son.
-I also love sports cars and I’m a professional eSports player so I spend time organising and travelling abroad for events.
+Outside of work I enjoy spending time with my children.
+I’m an avid sports car fan and go racing whenever I can.
+I’m a professional eSports player too.

 To be good in this role you need to have patience, empathy and good people skills!
 It can be challenging at times but my purpose above all else is to make sure the residents are safe and well in their home.
 When I’m not at work I love to spend time with my family, especially my young grandson.